Oct 24, 2024

 Man and woman smiling while looking at computer together

-There are two common approaches to paying off debt: the debt snowball method and the debt avalanche method.
+Two common approaches to paying off debt are the debt snowball method and the debt avalanche method.

-Both strategies involve paying more than your monthly minimum payments to get rid of your debts.
+Both strategies involve paying more than your monthly minimum payments to get rid of your debt.
 But they have important differences, and one isn’t necessarily better than the other.

 The method you choose will depend on your mindset and your approach to finances.
-Read on to learn more about these ways to pay off debt and how to get started.
+Read on to learn more about strategies for paying off debt and how to get started.

 First things first: List your debts

-The first step to paying off debt is to figure out exactly what you owe.
-Make a list of all your debts, including any balances on credit cards, personal loans, student loans, and car loans.
+Typically, the first step to paying off debt is to figure out exactly what you owe.
+Make a list of all your debts, including any balances on credit cards, personal loans, medical debt, student loans, and car loans.
 Include the interest rate for each loan in your list.

 Here's an example of what this list could look like: